ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

 ## Scientific python

 While python is a simple and easy to learn programming language, the many scientific libraries available for python make it extremely powerful for machine learning and data science.
 Take a look through the [PreCourse/Python/Scientific_Python](https://github.com/ImperialCollegeLondon/MResMLBDinPhysicalSciences/blob/main/PreCourse/Python/Scientific_Python.pdf) slides to learn about  `numpy` and `scipy`.

-You can also try out some of the exercises in the `Worksheet.ipynb` jupyter notebook to get to grips with these packages.
+**ADVANCED** If you're feeling like a bit of a challenge, you can also try out some of the exercises in the `Worksheet.ipynb` jupyter notebook to get to grips with these packages.
+There may be some concepts you aren't familiar with required for these exercises so don't worry if you can't solve them just yet!

 ## Statistics in python